Route stack

 Ganoderma applanatum

-Artist's Conk (Ganoderma applanatum) is a realistic state-level profile for Georgia, where foragers look for it in hardwood trunks, stumps, and old logs across the continent tied to oak-pine ridges, creek bottoms, and piedmont hardwood draws.
+Artist's Conk (Ganoderma applanatum) is a realistic state-level profile for California, where foragers look for it in hardwood trunks, stumps, and old logs across the continent tied to redwood duff, oak bays, tanoak slopes, and cool coastal drainages.
 This page narrows the North American pattern to local terrain and seasonality instead of relying on generic continent-wide copy. the white pore surface bruises brown for sketching.
 It is usually gathered for teas, extracts, or study rather than for direct table use.
 Toxicity planning matters because too woody for cooking but widely used for drawing, identification, and medicinal preparations.